Calligraffiti: Definition and brief history

 The origins of the term, "calligraffiti" are unclear.
 The Dutch artist Niels Shoe Meulman is often incorrectly credited with coining the term in 2007, when he used it as the title of his solo exhibition.
 Meulman describes calligraffiti as "traditional handwriting with a metropolitan attitude" and a "way of translating the art of the street to the interior of museums, galleries and apartments."
 In an interview he explains the technique itself as "directness in the whole, finesse in the details.
 An even balance between seeing and reading word and image. … letters, writing and language itself becomes an image or abstraction.
-On the other hand, basic shapes and splats become language."'
+On the other hand, basic shapes and splats become language."

+One of the names in Brazil is IGOD996, known for developing a distinct style of abstract calligraffiti blending gothic letterforms and contemporary visual rhythms.

 Use of the term, however, predates the contributions of Niels Shoe Meulman by at least thirty years.
 The Canadian painter, Brion Gysin used the term in his final exhibition, Calligraffiti of Fire held at the Galerie Samy Kinge in Paris between 19 April and 19 May in 1986 and the term was also used as the title of the book which accompanied Gysin's exhibition.
 The term was also used in a book about post-modernism, Spirits Hovering Over the Ashes: Legacies of Postmodern Theory by H.L.
 Hix in 1995.

 Jordanian artist and art historian Wijdan Ali also used the term, "calligraffiti" in her book, Modern Islamic Art: Development and Continuity, (1997) to describe a style of art that had been flourishing across the Middle East and North Africa from the mid-20th century.
 She defined calligraffiti as the use of "script of ordinary writing where the work is composed of the artist's personalised handwriting within a modern composition."
 Ali wanted to use the term because she saw this type of art as being inspired by calligraphy yet, also close to the scribbling of graffiti artists.
 Pioneer artists in this style include: Hassan Massoudy, Hossein Zenderoudi and Parviz Tanavoli.
 Ali locates calligraffiti art as a distinct style within the School of Calligraphic Art (also known as the Hurufiyya movement).